michael-w-williams/tutorials-1/UsingContexts/README.md

 Successfully created function: nodefn with fnlocal/nodefn:0.0.2
 ```

-Note that Fn is based on Docker and when you first run the Fn CLI the Fn server docker image named fnproject/fnserver is downloaded.
-In addition, when you run the deploy command, a new image was created to hold your application and it resides on your computer.
+**Note:** Fn is based on Docker and when you first run the `fn start` command the Fn server docker image (fnproject/fnserver) is downloaded and started.
+When you run the deploy command, a new image is created to hold your funcion and it resides on your computer.
 In this case, the function was packaged in the `fnlocal/nodefn:0.0.2` image.

-You may have a number of Docker images so use the following command to see only those created by fnlocal:
+You may have a number of Docker images so use the following command to see only those created by `fnlocal`:

 ![user input](images/userinput.png)
 >```